lokadwiartara/kaffahbiz-webbuilder/README.md

 # kaffah.biz web builder engine based on CodeIgniter
-Web Builder like Blogger combined with Tokopedia (Indonesian Startup)
+Web builder engine (based on CodeIgniter) like Blogger combined with Tokopedia (Indonesian Startup)

 In 2014-2015, I created a web builder that combined features from both Blogger and Tokopedia.